shadsidd/Threat-Intel-AI-agent/README.md

 ### API Key Issues
 If you see search-related errors, verify that:
-- Your EXA API key is correctly set in the environment or UI
+- Your EXA API key is correctly set in the environment
 - The API key is valid and has sufficient quota remaining

+### PostgreSQL Connection Issues
+If you encounter PostgreSQL connection errors:
+- Ensure PostgreSQL is running
+- Verify the username, password, host, port, and database name
+- Check if the PostgreSQL client libraries are installed

 ## License